cable8mm/qr-images/README.md

 ### Notice

-You don't save source file - SSID_QR_TEST.csv as UTF-8 with BOM.
-If your source file is on UTF-8 with BOM, save it as UTF-8(without BOM) **again**.
+Ensure that the source file, SSID_QR_TEST.csv, is not saved as UTF-8 with BOM.
+If your source file is currently in UTF-8 with BOM, please save it **again** as UTF-8 (without BOM).

 ## Coding Style